tegarumar/titik-temu/README.md

 - Event attendance tracking
 - Social features (follow, friend requests)

-## Design Philosophy

-TitikTemu embraces Neo-Brutalism as a deliberate design choice because:

-1. **Bold & Confident**: The thick borders and solid colors make a clear statement
-2. **Accessible**: High contrast and large text improve readability
-3. **Playful**: The vibrant color palette and sharp edges create a casual, fun atmosphere
-4. **Modern**: Contemporary design style that feels fresh and trendy
-5. **Casual**: Perfect for a platform focused on informal, social events

 ## Notes

 - This is a frontend-only demo with mock data